finos/FDC3/docs/api/ref/DesktopAgent.md

 await fdc3.raiseIntent(appIntent.intent.name, context, appIntent.apps[0].name);
 ```

-An optional input context object and/or output context type may be specified, which the resolver MUST use to filter the returned applications such that each supports the specified input and output types.
+An optional input context object and/or result context type may be specified, which the resolver MUST use to filter the returned applications such that each supports the specified input and result types.
 ```js
 const appIntent = await fdc3.findIntent("StartChat", contact);